Camp Chef VS Traeger: The Head to Head

 Read our full Camp Chef Woodwind review.

-One really nice quality of life feature on the Woodwind is the Ash Cleanout system, which allows you to empty the ash from the firebox by merely pulling a lever.
-No more vacuuming after each cook!
+• The ash cleanout system allows you to empty the ash from the firebox by merely pulling a lever so no more pulling apart your grill to vacuum after each cook!

-The Woodwind also supports Camp Chefs famous SideKick attachment which gives you the option to attach a 16,000 BTU propane burner to the side of your grill.
+• Compatible with the SideKick attachment, which gives you the option to add a 16,000 BTU propane burner to the side of your grill with either flat top or sear grates.

-If you don’t want to add the entire SideKick system, you can use the slide and sear to create small searing zone in the middle of the grill.
+• If you don’t want to add the entire SideKick system, you can use the slide and sear to create a small searing zone in the middle of the grill.

 Camp Chef Woodwind 24